plemeri/transparent-background/README.md

 * [2023.09.25] The above checkpoint is now available with `--mode base-nightly` argument. `--fast` argument is deprecated.
 Use `--mode [MODE]` instead. `--mode` argument supports `base`, `fast` and `base-nightly`.
 Note that `base-nightly` can be changed without any notice.
 * [2023.10.19] Webcam support is not stable currently.
 We remove the dependency for the latest release.
 Install with extra dependency option `pip install transparent-background[webcam]` if you want to use webcam input.
 * [2024.02.14] I added a [github sponsor badge](https://github.com/sponsors/plemeri).
 Please help maintaining this project if you think this package is useful!
+* [2024.08.22] [ComfyUI-Inspyrenet-Rembg](https://github.com/john-mnz/ComfyUI-Inspyrenet-Rembg) is implemented by [john-mnz](https://github.com/john-mnz).
+Thank you for sharing great work!

 ## :inbox_tray: Installation